Accountability posts

 X / Twitter

-Financial deficit and potential cost to residents
+Financial sustainability and potential fee increases for residents

 X thread